MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-permissions.md

 ## Fields property

 Role configuration is an object type with two internal properties, `include` and `exclude`.
-This supports granularly defining which database columns (fields) are permitted access in the section `fields`.
+These values support granularly defining which database columns (fields) are permitted access in the section `fields`.

 ```json
 {